tektoncd/dashboard/DEVELOPMENT.md

 There are 2 steps to exposing a resource type.

-1. The `tekton-dashboard` service account must have a cluster role and binding giving it access to the target resources.
+1. The `tekton-dashboard` service account must have access to the target resources.
+To allow such access you can extend the `tekton-dashboard` `ClusterRole` by creating a `ClusterRole` containing the necessary permissions and attach the `rbac.dashboard.tekton.dev/aggregate-to-dashboard: "true"` label to it.

 Replace `rules.apiGroups` and `rules.resources` with the target values for the resource.

 ```